17th Electronic Warfare Squadron: Tow target operations

 The squadron was first activated as the 17th Tow Target Squadron in December 1943, during World War II at Wheeler Field, Hawaii.
 For most of its time in Hawaii, it was assigned to 7th Fighter Wing.
 The squadron provided gunnery training to fighter aircraft of Seventh Air Force.
 It also provided training for anti-aircraft artillery (AAA) units in Hawaii.
 For its "resourcefulness and efficiency" during the period from September 1944 to March 1945, the squadron was awarded a Meritorious Unit Citation.

 The squadron operated Culver PQ-8s and Culver PQ-14 Cadets, each of which could be flown as a crewed aircraft, or as a drone aircraft, controlled by a Cessna UC-78 Bobcat mother ship.
 (Note: Later, B-24s were used as mother ships.)
 Cadet missions were primarily flown to train AAA units.
 Pilots flying drones from the UC-78s were trained and qualified on the drone aircraft they would fly and on flights controlled by the mother ship, a safety pilot would be in the drone.
-Squadron pilots included members of the Womens Airforce Service Pilots, or WASPs.
+Squadron pilots included members of the Women Airforce Service Pilots, or WASPs.

 Although the war against Japan continued, after V-E Day support and service units at Wheeler, like the 17th, began to experience a continuous loss in personnel.
 After April 1946, the squadron flew very few missions as it prepared for inactivation.
 The squadron was inactivated in February 1947 in the post war reduction of the United States military.

 Squadron TB-29 tow target tug on Vincent AFB ramp behind F-86D Sabres.

 In September 1954, Air Defense Command (ADC) organized the 4750th Tow Target Squadron at Vincent Air Force Base, Arizona to fly aerial targets for the 4750th Air Defense Wing's mission of providing air-to-air gunnery training for pilots of interceptor aircraft assigned to ADC.
 In January 1955, this squadron was discontinued and its personnel and equipment were transferred to the 17th, which was activated in its place and assigned to the 4750th Air Defense Group.

 When the 4750th Group was discontinued in 1958, the 17th was reassigned directly to the 4750th Air Defense Wing.
 It moved with the wing to MacDill Air Force Base, Florida in 1959, where it was inactivated in June 1960, when ADC concentrated its fighter weapons training at Tyndall Air Force Base, Florida, where drone aircraft were used for air-to-air rocket training by ADC's more advanced aircraft.